-The CPSC has since issued a recall of all crib tents made by the now defunct distributor; however, other brands of crib tent remain on the market.
+The CPSC has since issued a recall of all crib tents made by the now-defunct distributor, Tots in Mind, Inc. However, other brands of crib tents remain on the market.
 Does that mean these products are safe?
 Don’t bet on it.

-Ready to make the switch to a toddler bed?
-Check out these simple tips for a tear-free transition.
 If you’re struggling to keep your newly promoted "big kid" in bed, try adding a sleep-training clock to your bedtime routine.
 These popular training tools help children to learn the difference between night and day by letting them know when it’s OK to get up.
-Want to learn more?
-Check out our detailed product round up.